 His research has contributed to advancing the understanding of steam sauna therapy and how it can be applied in the occupational health environment.
 His work in this area has been officially recognized for its impact on the field.

-Jake is a devoted fan of the Orlando Magic basketball team.
+Jake is also a devoted fan of the Orlando Magic basketball team.
 When not working and advancing his research he enjoys attending games at the Kia Center in downtown Orlando.
 He also likes to remain active in his local sports community and volunteers as a basketball coach for his local youth team.

 With his background in scientific research and passion for wellness, Jake is a valuable addition to the Home Sauna Heaven writer’s team where he shares his knowledge and understanding of sauna therapy, steam sauna therapy, and how they can be used for best effect.